liizmaria/credit_risk_resampling/README.md

 To use the application you will need to clone the repo into your machine, navigate on terminal into it and open your [Jupyter Lab](https://github.com/jupyter/notebook) to run the file **credit_risk_resampling.ipynb**.

-Bellow you can find a brief summary of the data collected through the analysis for the forecasts (daily, weekly, yearly and trend) .
+Bellow you can find a brief summary of the data collected through the analysis so we can see the difference between Imbalanced report for the Original Data and the same report for the Resampled Data.

 ![Imbalanced Report Comparison](Snippets/imbalanced_report_comparison.png)

 ---